groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Macro-Enabled Stencil File (.vssm) are Microsoft Visio Stencil files that support provide support for macros.
-A VSSM file when opened allows to run the macros to achieve desired formatting and placement of shapes in a diagram.
+Represents a Visio Macro-Enabled Stencil File (.vssm), which are Microsoft Visio Stencil files that support macros.
+When a VSSM file is opened, macros can be run to achieve desired formatting and placement of shapes in a diagram.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vssm